codingwatermelon/codingwatermelon.github.io/_posts/2021-05-06-how-to-make-a-discord-bot.md

     - If you don't know what Docker is, you should watch [this video](https://www.youtube.com/watch?v=Gjnup-PuquQ).
 It's only 2 minutes, but it provides a lot of important information.
     - Install Docker on your primary computer: [https://docs.docker.com/desktop/](https://docs.docker.com/desktop/)
       - If you've never used Docker, I **HIGHLY** recommend going through the beginner tutorial.
 Here are [my notes](/resources/02-DiscordBot/dockertutorialnotes.html) from when I went through the Docker tutorial
+      - Install WSL (Windows Subsystem for Linux) if you're using Windows and be sure to install the WSL features for Docker
     - Install Docker on the Raspberry Pi: [https://phoenixnap.com/kb/docker-on-raspberry-pi](https://phoenixnap.com/kb/docker-on-raspberry-pi)

+    {% highlight shell %}
+    # Get Raspberry Pi installation script from Docker website and run it
+    curl -fsSL https://get.docker.com -o get-docker.sh
+    sudo sh get-docker.sh

+    # Add your main user to the docker group (default raspberry pi user is "pi")
+    sudo usermod -aG docker pi

+    # (Optional) Check Docker version
+    sudo docker version
+    {% endhighlight %}

 {:start="2"}
 2. Set up a Discord bot on your Discord